Berichte 2020

 Report of the 1st Chairman after the visit to Namibia

 All in all, I, Joachim Knoche, was able to get a lot done and make a lot of progress in the five weeks I spent in Namibia.
 Corona was no longer a big issue in Namibia, and many masks were worn as a nice neck brace.
-But unfortunately, new infections are currently rising again and things are now being handled more strictly again.
+But unfortunately, the number of new infections is currently rising again and things are now being handled more strictly again.

-I will try to give you some initial, brief feedback on three points.
+I will try to give you a first brief feedback on three points.

-1)I was able to visit many of the 70 school children supported by the association in their student dormitories and talk to them about their sensitivities and problems.
+1)I was able to visit many of the 70 schoolchildren supported by the association in their student residences and talk to them about their sensitivities and problems.
 Some were not present because only half of the students are taught at any one time.

 2)During the Corona lockdown, we were able to bring aid worth around €12,000 to Namibia.
 In addition to the 1,700 masks that were sewn by local women themselves, we were able to distribute more than 300 large food packages.
 These packages were very important for all those who received something, but they also caused a lot of envy among others.
 Emergency aid is only suboptimal, even if it is distributed by local officials.